TimeToogo/Pinq.Demo.Sql/Source/Compilation/README.md

 =====================

-Due to the large mismatch between a dynamic programming language such as PHP and other query DSLs (SQL).
-There are certain nuances that a completely valid PHP code but near impossible to translate into equivalent SQL.
+Due to the large mismatch between a dynamic programming language such as PHP and other query DSLs (SQL) there are certain nuances that a completely valid PHP code but near impossible to translate into equivalent SQL.
 For instance take a straightforward query: